meshcat-dev/meshcat/Readme.md

 4. Try it out!
 You can load the bundled `main.min.js` in your own application, or you can open up `dist/index.html` in your browser.

 Note that due to caching, you may need to do a hard refresh (shift+F5 or ctrl+shift+R) in your browser to reload the updated javascript bundle.

+When preparing a pull request to land on master, run `rebuild/rebuild.sh` to hermetically regenerate the `dist` files.
+The very first time you run it, it might take a little time to download all of the relevant files.
+Subsequent runs should be much faster (~10 seconds).